 Historical romance writer Jody Hedlund joins me on the podcast today and we discuss writing, integrating faith into books as well as online marketing and branding for authors.

-In the introduction, I talk about some of the cultural experiences I have been having in London and how it’s impacting my writing, as well as some preview information about Prophecy, my next novel.
-I also recommend John Locke’s book on selling 1 million books on the Kindle.
+In the introduction, I talk about some of the cultural experiences I have been having in London and how it's impacting my writing, as well as some preview information about Prophecy, my next novel.
 This is also the 99th podcast I have done – you can listen to all the back episodes here.
-Also, if you fancy trying your own podcasting, I am teaching a webinar with BookBuzzr on Fri 22 July – if you register you can also get the recording regardless of what timezone you are in.

 Jody Hedlund is the author of historical romance novels The Preacher's Bride and The Doctor's Lady as well as a blogger, speaker and mother to 5 children.
 Video version of the interview is at the bottom of the page.